 - Medigap.
 People who choose Original Medicare (for Parts A and B coverage) usually enroll in a Medigap plan to address the “gaps” in coverage.
 Medigap plans are also run by private companies who contract with Medicare.
 Plan options are standardized across most states.

-- Part D, or prescription drug coverage.
+- Many people wonder, “Does Medicare pay for prescriptions?”
+That is where Part D comes in.
 People who choose Original Medicare generally need to also chose a Part D plan for prescription drug coverage.
 If you do not enroll in Part D when you are initially eligible (and if you do not have other creditable drug coverage), you can face a penalty when you do enroll late.

 To join an additional Medicare plan (Part C, Part D or Medigap), start by comparing local plans.
 Before enrolling in any of these plans, be prepared to provide Medicare number and Part A and/or Part B coverage start date.
 This information can be found on the Medicare card.
 Enrollment can be done a few ways: